DavidVujic/tictacfunc-player/README.md

 __Yes, the players are currently really stupid.__ Do you want to make AWS Lambda smarter than the Azure Function?
 Or, should Azure be the winner of the Func Games?
 Evolve the players. __Create an AI - targeting World Domination - by contributing to this project.__

-Here is the source code for user interface part (the consumer of the cloud functions) of the game: https://github.com/DavidVujic/tictacfunc
+Here is the source code for user interface part of the game (the consumer of the functions): https://github.com/DavidVujic/tictacfunc